 Looking to sell a Rolex watch in Canada?
 Whether you live in Toronto, Montreal, Vancouver or elsewhere in Canada, for many people, selling their Rolex watches on the secondhand market is a completely new proces...

-First things first.
-Before you sell a Rolex watch, there are a few strategies that will help you secure the best price and experience possible.
+Before you sell a Rolex, there are a few strategies that will help you secure the best price for your watch.
 Keep these below points in mind for a smoother process when selling your pre-owned Rolex watch:

 - Find the reference number of your Rolex